WebFiori/framework/README.md

 ## Key Features
 * Provide minimum utilities to setup a small web application.
 * Theming and the ability to create multiple UIs for the same web page using any CSS or JavaScript framework.
+* Building and manipulating the DOM of a web page using PHP language.
+* Basic template engine.
 * Fast routing system that makes the ability of creating search-engine-friendly links an easy task.
 * Creation of web services (or APIs) that supports JSON with data filtering and validation.
 * Basic support for MySQL schema and query building.
 * Lightweight.
 The total size of framework core files is less than 3 megabytes.
 * Access management by assigning system user a set of privileges.
-* The ability to create and manage multiple sessions at once.
+* Simple sesstion manager.
 * Support for creating and sending nice-looking HTML emails in a simple way by using SMTP protocol.
 * Autoloading of user defined classes (loading composer packages also supported).
 * The ability to create background tasks and let them run in specific time using CRON.
 * Well-defined file upload and file handling sub-system.
-* Building and manipulating the DOM of a web page using PHP language.
 * Basic support for running the framework throgh CLI.
 * Ability to implement custom CLI commands.